 - Chronic Infectious

-Diseases in Schoolchildren
+Diseases in Schoolchildren, Management of

 The Illinois State Board of Education, the Illinois Department of Public Health, and the Illinois General Assembly place a high priority on the need to prevent the spread of infectious diseases in schools.